 After thorough analysis, the EA properly determined that the Alternative A (Proposed Action) would result in no significant unmitigated effects.
-This conclusion is based on the specific facts of this project and does not set a precedent for, or automatically apply to, future wild horse management projects that the BLM may be reviewing.
+This conclusion is based on the specific facts of this project and does not set a precedent for, or automatically apply to, future wild horse management actions.
 Future actions would be subject to evaluation through the appropriate level of NEPA analysis.